-7.4.5 External working activities
+7.4.6 External working activities

 Doctoral students can make temporary external work activities if they are compatible with the foreseen full time PhD study and research commitments.
 These activities have to be approved by the Course Board.
-In Appendix 8.12 the template for asking this permission to the Course Board can be found.
+In Appendix 8.13 the template for asking this permission to the Course Board can be found.

-7.4.6 Affiliations
+7.4.7 Affiliations

 In case a doctoral student is interested in affiliate to a national research institute (i.e. CNR, INFN, INAF, ...) for collaborating to scientific researches of interest for his/her PhD activities, a request has to be sent to the Course Board which has to provide a "nulla osta" statement.
+In Appendix 8.14 the template for asking this permission to the Course Board can be found.

-7.4.7 Evaluation of the Course
+7.4.8 Evaluation of the Course

-At the end of the third year, students fill in the anonymous questionnaire shown in Appendix 8.13, which is made known to the Course Board.
+At the end of the third year, students fill in the anonymous questionnaire shown in Appendix 8.15, which is made known to the Course Board.
 This questionnaire is just for internal use of the Course; another official questionnaire will be requested to fill in by the Main PhD Office at the end of the PhD period.

-7.4.8 Language support
+7.4.9 Language support